simopt-admin/simopt/docs/index.rst

 Getting Started
 ----------------

-Please make sure you have the following dependencies installed: Python 3, numpy, scipy, and matplotlib.
+Please make sure you have the following dependencies installed: Python 3, numpy, scipy, matplotlib, and seaborn.
 Then clone the repo.
 To see an example of how to run an experiment on a solver and problem pair, please view or run demo/demo\_solver\_problem.py.

 Contents
 -------------------